longguojin/docker-php-ecosystem/README.md

   #get the php-ecosystem container id
   docker ps

-  #login the php-ecosystem container, replace [container id] with the releal id
+  #login the php-ecosystem container, replace [container id] with the real id
   docker-compose exec -it [container id] /bin/bash
  ```